Max0513/Max0513.github.io/_posts/2025-01-30-Customer-loyalty-score-Regression.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!
+In this project, we use regression learning to to append the missing market level customer loyalty information to the database.

 # Table of contents